Fair Housing Definition: A Comprehensive Guide for Real Estate Agents

 - Regularly check the HUD, DOJ, and your local state website for updates to real estate fair housing laws and regulations

 - Attend training sessions at your local real estate board and brokerage

-- Complete continuing education hours that cover Fair Housing laws
+- Select continuing education hours that cover fair housing laws

 4. Know Who to Contact When Discrimination Occurs